kamsingh11/Covid-19/docs/DataUnderstanding.md

 ### Data Understanding
 **Data Set Info:**

 There are 33417 observations and 34 columns where 5 variables are of categorical data type and the remaining 29 variables are of numerical data types.
-Looking at the column names, the dataset provides us information about total number of COVID cases, tests and deaths by continent and by different age brackets.
-It also has information about per capitia, life expectancy, death rate by cardiovsacular and diabetes on a daily basis.
+Looking at the column names, the data set provides us information about total number of COVID cases, tests and deaths by continent and by different age brackets.
+It also has information about per capita, life expectancy, death rate by cardiovascular and diabetes on a daily basis.
 <br/>

     RangeIndex: 33417 entries, 0 to 33416